Quyzi/slicer/README.md

 ## TODO
 - [X] Generate mesh from model file
 - [X] Slice Mesh
+- [X] Normalize mesh to 0,0,0 coordinates with offset
 - [ ] Optimizations.
 Code is criminally inefficient in many places.
 - [ ] Determine interior areas of slices for infill
 - [ ] Mesh Transformations (rotate, align plane on Z axis)